The planetary nebula Abell 48 and its [WN] nucleus: A Survey of [WN] Central Stars

+We note that the unusual quasi-Wolf-Rayet star HD\,45166, which is a close binary (Steiner \& Oliveira 2005; Groh, Oliveira \& Steiner 2008) exhibits a WN5 spectrum, and transient nitrogen-rich WR winds are also seen in symbiotic novae (Thackeray \& Webster 1974; Nussbaumer 1996) and are probably due to phases of quasi-stable nuclear burning on the WDs in these binary systems.

-However, its PN status was questioned by Werner \& Herwig (2006) and Todt et al (2010b).
-We have now re-classified this star on the basis of a deeper spectrum obtained with WiFeS, and revise the classification to WN7b.
-We have also found that the surrounding ring nebula is composed of CNO-processed material ejected from a massive star at a distance of about 3.5\,kpc.
-A high-resolution VLT \ha\ + \NII\ image showing a flocculent appearance was published by MC12, and it shows morphological similarities to RCW~58 (Chu 1982; Stock \& Barlow 2010) and PCG~11 (Cohen, Parker \& Green 2005) which surround WN8h stars.
-A fuller account on PMR 5 will be published separately (Frew et al., in preparation).
+Recently, the PN status of PMR~5 was questioned by Werner \& Herwig (2006) and Todt et al (2010b).
+We have now re-classified this star from a deep WiFeS spectrum, and revise the classification to WN7b.
+We have also found that the surrounding ejecta is composed of strongly CNO-processed material.
+A high-resolution VLT \ha\ + \NII\ image showing a flocculent appearance was presented by MC12, showing morphological similarities to RCW~58 (Chu 1982; Stock \& Barlow 2010) and PCG~11 (Cohen, Parker \& Green 2005) which surround WN8h stars.
+A fuller account on PMR\,5 will be published separately (Frew et al., in preparation).